Submission Deadline: October 5, 2016 (Extended Deadline)

 - Nomination Information, completed online during submission (www.acsa-arch.org);

-- A letter explaining the reasons for the nomination according to the established criteria, not to exceed one page (PDF format);
+- Letter of Nomination: A letter explaining the reasons for the nomination according to the established criteria, not to exceed one page (PDF format);

-- A résumé of the candidate summarizing his or her career (PDF format);
+- Curated Résumé: A curated résumé of the candidate summarizing his or her career, no more than 10 pages.
+(PDF format);

-- No more than three supporting letters (in addition to the letter of nomination) from colleagues and/or students commenting upon the significance of the specific achievements of the candidate (each in seperate PDF format);
+- Supporting Letters: No more than three supporting letters (in addition to the letter of nomination) from colleagues and/or students commenting upon the significance of the specific achievements of the candidate (no more than 1 page each in separate PDF format);

-- A letter from the dean/chair of the nominee’s university, verifying the nominee has a maximum of 10 academic semesters or 15 quarters of full-time teaching experience (PDF format);
+- Teaching Verification Letter: A letter from the dean/chair of the nominee’s university, verifying the nominee has a maximum of 10 academic semesters or 15 quarters of full-time teaching experience (no more than 1 page in PDF format);

 Selection & Presentation

 Applications will be assessed by a jury composed of two members of the AIAS national leadership and two members of the ACSA Board of Directors, none of whom shall be associated with any of the nominations.
-A maximum of three nominees will receive this award.
+The ACSA Awards Committee shall recommend to the ACSA board for approval no more than three individuals for this award per year.
 The jury, in any year, may choose not to bestow the New Faculty Teaching Award.
-Winners will be announced at an Architecture Education Awards Ceremony during the 102nd ACSA Annual Meeting in Miami Beach, FL 2014.
-The ACSA president and AIAS vice-president will present winners with a certificate at the ACSA Annual Meeting.
+The ACSA president and AIAS vice-president shall present recipients with a certificate during the ACSA Annual Meeting.

 + Download the complete 2016-2017 ACSA Architecture Awards Program (PDF)